lekkerleren/Maison-Moche/README.md

 > *"Objects of questionable necessity, presented with absolute conviction."*

 Maison Moche is a full-stack e-commerce platform built from scratch as a portfolio project.
-The store's fictional brand sells cursed French home goods with the seriousness of a museum retrospective.
+The store's fictional brand sells cursed home goods with the sincerity of a luxury design brand.
+It's visual language evokes heraldry, craftsmanship and upmarket pretentiousness.
 The codebase solves the real problems that platforms like Shopify abstract away — inventory reservation, supplier feed ingestion, JWT auth, and a decoupled REST + React architecture.

 **Status:** Phase 1 complete (environment + Django/PostgreSQL connected).
 Phase 2 in progress (data models).